AvaProtocol/OAK-docs/_docs/gov-dev/cancel-referendum.md

 ---
-title: Council
+title: Cancel a Referendum
-subtitle: Learn how to use Council via the polkadot.js app
+subtitle: Learn how to use cancel an on-going Referendum via the polkadot.js app
 author: charles
 tags: [governance]
 ---